minetest/minetest.github.io/app-privacy-policy.md

 	}
 </style>

-Minetest may connect to the following services during its operation:
+Luanti may connect to the following services during its operation:

 * The main website (www.minetest.net): used to get the most recent version
 * The server list: used to load the server list in "Play Online"
 * ContentDB: used to install/update content in the main menu
 * Game servers: third-party servers when playing online

-Note: this policy only applies to the Minetest application, accessing the mentioned services directly using a web browser is not covered.
+Note: this policy only applies to the Luanti application, accessing the mentioned services directly using a web browser is not covered.

 ### Table of contents